painvision/BeeTuxMacro/README.md

+hello
 > [!IMPORTANT]
 > If you found macro interesting, consider starring repository.
 It means a lot to me

-# 𝐁𝐞𝐞𝐓𝐮𝐱 𝐌𝐚𝐜𝐫𝐨 ☃️
+# BeeTux Macro ☃️
-Open source Bee Swarm Simulator macro made for Linux. 🐧 Written with [ydotool](https://github.com/ReimuNotMoe/ydotool), BeeTux supports every DE or WM, (hopefully) X11 or Wayland.
+Open source Bee Swarm Simulator macro made for Linux. 🐧 Written with [ydotool](https://github.com/ReimuNotMoe/ydotool), BeeTux supports every DE or WM, Wayland and maybe X11

 > [!WARNING]
 > Macro is not stable.
 If you encounter bugs, open an issue, make a pull request, or contact me on [Telegram](https://t.me/NextTimeUsername).

-# 𝐈𝐧𝐬𝐭𝐚𝐥𝐥𝐚𝐭𝐢𝐨𝐧
+# Installation

 Install `ydotool slurp imagemagick bc`  and `grim` (if Wayland) using your package manager.
 Open a terminal.
 Clone this repository: